Privacy

-We deploy consumer-friendly privacy controls that are easy to find and easy to use.
-In addition, for EU residents and as applicable in other countries, you may have the following rights with respect to our use of your data:
+Whenever possible we deploy consumer-friendly privacy controls that are easy to find and use.
+Additionally, for EU, UK, and Switzerland residents, and where applicable in other regions, you have the following rights with respect to our use of your data:

 • A right to lodge a complaint with a supervisory authority if you believe your data has been processed in a way that does not comply with applicable laws and regulations.

 • A right of access to data we may have collected about you.
-Please note that in exceptional cases, we may charge a reasonable, administrative fee, if further copies of information are requested.
+Please note that in exceptional cases, we reserve the right where lawful to charge a reasonable, administrative fee if further copies of information are requested.

 • A right to correct inaccuracies in data we collect about you.